prune998/devops/K8S/CPUconsumer/README.md

 Usage of ./CPUconsumer:
   -logLevel="warn": log level from debug, info, warning, error.
-When debug, genetate 100% Tracing -numCPU=0: how many CPU to use (override GOMAXPROCS) -testDuration=1m40s: how long to run the test, in Golang Duration -version=false: Show version and quit
+When debug, genetate 100% Tracing -version=false: Show version and quit
+  -waitCPU=0: how many CPU to use in the wait phase(override GOMAXPROCS) -waitDuration=30s: how long to wait before work, in Golang Duration -workCPU=0: how many CPU to use in the work phase(override GOMAXPROCS) -workDuration=10s: how long to work, then wait, in Golang Duration
 ```

 `numCPU` option is used to tell how many CPU to "consume".